eBay/nice-modal-react/README.md

 ```

 ### Using with any UI library
-NiceModal provides  lifecyle methods to manage the state of modals.
-You can use modal handler returned by `useModal` hook to bind any modal like component to the state.
-Below are typical state and methods you will use:
+NiceModal provides lifecycle methods to manage the state of modals.
+You can use modal handler returned by `useModal` hook to bind any modal-like component to the state.
+Below are typical states and methods you will use:

-* **modal.visible**: the visibility of a modal.
+* ***modal.visible**: the visibility of a modal.
-* **modal.hide**: will hide the modal, that is, change `modal.visible` to false.
+* ***modal.hide**: will hide the modal, that is, change `modal.visible` to false.
-* **modal.remove**: remove the modal component from the tree so that you modal's code is not executed when it's invisible.
-Usually you call this method after the modal's transition.
+* ***modal.remove**: remove the modal component from the tree so that your modal's code is not executed when it's invisible.
+Usually, you call this method after the modal's transition.
-* **modal.keepMounted** if you don't want to remove the modal from the tree for some instances, you can decide if call `modal.remove` based on value of `keepMounted`.
+* ***modal.keepMounted** if you don't want to remove the modal from the tree for some instances, you can decide if call `modal.remove` based on the value of `keepMounted`.

 Based on these properties/methods, you can easily use NiceModal with any modal-like component provided by any UI libraries.